SnehamayRoy/Image-Enhancement-using-CycleGAN/README.md

 # Prerequisites

-To get started with this project, you'll need to have the following software and libraries installed:
+To get started with this project, you'll need to have the following libraries installed:
 - torch
 - torchvision
 - torchaudio